-Hypnosis and self-hypnosis are really words for subconscious influence, and but are great ways to bypass the conscious, critical mind.
+Hypnosis and self-hypnosis are used to bypass the conscious, critical mind.
 Without the presence of doubt, analysis and conscious awareness, the subconscious becomes more open to exploration and installation of new, positive ideas.

 Learning self-hypnosis will give you perfect confidence in yourself, whether you are standing in front of ten or ten thousand people.
 It gives you the ability to remain calm and relaxed regardless of the situation.
-Along with reading this book, learning self-hypnosis will give you a wonderful understanding of human nature and show you how to relate to most of the people with whom you come into contact.
-Once you learn the tremendous power - both negative and positive - that suggestion has, you will be far more protective against accepting any negative suggestions.
+Along with reading this book, learning self-hypnosis will give you a wonderful understanding of human nature and shows you how to relate to most of the people with whom you come into contact.
+Once you learn of the tremendous power - both negative and positive - that suggestion has, you will never again allow yourself to accept any negative suggestions.

-In a nutshell then: Your subconscious directs you throughout life in many subtle ways.
-Successful achievement, health and happiness are mostly the result and reward of constructive, powerful subconscious suggestion.
-Feelings of inferiority, failure, misery, sickness and even death can all result from destructive suggestions and negative fixed-ideas about the self.
+In a nutshell then: successful achievement, health and happiness are the result and reward of constructive, powerful suggestion.
+Feelings of inferiority, failure, misery, sickness and even death can all result from destructive suggestions and fixed-ideas.
+Keep giving yourself suggestions of strength, power, accomplishment and achievement, radiant health, happiness, peace and serenity, love and friendliness.

-Healthy and positive self-influence will set in motion creative forces and powers in you that you may not know you have, forces that can relieve you of fears and worries and lift you to a higher level of well being.
+Healthy and positive suggestions like these will set in motion creative forces and powers in you that you may not know you have, forces that can relieve you of fears and worries and lift you to a higher level of well being.